General "Stonewall" Jackson

 Courtesy of the National Park Service

 "Let us cross over the river and rest under the shade of the trees."
-Final words of "Stonewall" Jackson
+Final words of General "Stonewall" Jackson

 Sources: Official Records of the Union and Confederate Armies; Stewart Sifakis, Who Was Who in the Civil War.

-Recommended Reading: Stonewall Jackson: The Man, the Soldier, the Legend (Hardcover: 950 pages).
+Recommended Reading: Stonewall Jackson: The Man, the Soldier, the Legend (Hardcover) (950 pages).
 Description: A distinguished Civil War historian unravels the complex character of the Confederacy's greatest general.
 Drawing on previously untapped manuscript sources, the author refutes such long-standing myths as Stonewall Jackson's obsessive eating of lemons and gives a three-dimensional account of the profound religious faith frequently caricatured as grim Calvinism.
 Though the author capably covers the battles that made Jackson a legend--Sharpsburg, Fredericksburg, etc.--he emphasizes "the life story of an extraordinary man."
 The result is a biography that will fascinate even those allergic to military history.
-Continued below...
+Continued below.

 The New York Times Book Review, Stephen W. Sears . . .
 [T]wo dozen writers have attempted [Stonewall] biographies, and there are any number of special studies, monographs and essays.
 Now going straight to the head of the class of Jackson biographers, and likely to remain there, is James I. Robertson Jr. . . .
-Stonewall Jackson: The Man, the Soldier, the Legend gives us far and away the sharpest picture we have ever had of this enigmatic figure.
+Stonewall Jackson: The Man, the Soldier, the Legend gives us far and away the sharpest picture we have ever had of this enigmatic figure. "[A] must have for the Civil War buff and for anyone remotely interested in General "Stonewall" Jackson."

 Site search Web search

 Recommended Reading: Four Years in the Stonewall Brigade (American Civil War Classics) (412 pages) (University of South Carolina Press).
 Description: From his looting of farmhouses during the Gettysburg campaign and robbing of fallen Union soldiers as opportunity allowed to his five arrests for infractions of military discipline and numerous unapproved leaves, John O. Casler’s actions during the Civil War made him as much a rogue as a Rebel.
 Though he was no model soldier, his forthright confessions of his service years in the Army of Northern Virginia stand among the most sought after and cited accounts by a Confederate soldier.
 First published in 1893 and significantly revised and expanded in 1906, Casler’s Four Years in the Stonewall Brigade recounts the truths of camp life, marches, and combat.
 Moreover, Casler’s recollections provide an unapologetic view of the effects of the harsh life in Stonewall’s ranks on an average foot soldier and his fellows.
+Continued below.

 A native of Gainesboro, Virginia, with an inherent wanderlust and thirst for adventure, Casler enlisted in June 1861 in what became Company A, 33rd Virginia Infantry, and participated in major campaigns throughout the conflict, including Chancellorsville and Gettysburg.
 Captured in February 1865, he spent the final months of the war as a prisoner at Fort McHenry, Maryland.
-Continued below...

 His postwar narrative recalls the realities of warfare for the private soldier, the moral ambiguities of thievery and survival at the front, and the deliberate cruelties of capture and imprisonment with the vivid detail, straightforward candor, and irreverent flair for storytelling that have earned Four Years in the Stonewall Brigade its place in the first rank of primary literature of the Confederacy.
 This edition features a new introduction by Robert K. Krick chronicling Casler’s origins and his careers after the war as a writer and organizer of Confederate veterans groups.
+"A must have for researchers, buffs, and American historians...General "Stonewall" Jackson and his brigade shall forever have a place in the annals of world history."

 Recommended Reading: Stonewall Jackson's Book of Maxims (Hardcover).
 Description: Stonewall Jackson's Book of Maxims is inspiring to say the least.
 Thomas Jackson was raised as an orphan in the mountains of [West] Virginia, had less than a fourth-grade education when he entered West Point and then catapulted himself as an elite strategist/tactician and general of the Civil War.
 Thought to be obsessive, eccentric, and unable to chat at social events....Jackson hid from the world a man that he hoped to be someday.
 That other Jackson, however, comes screaming just like his famous bloodcurdling rebel yell.
-"You may be what ever you will resolve to be" is etched over an archway at the Virginia Military Institute where he was also a professor.
-His works were saved, lost, and thankfully found again...
-"A truly inspiring work."
+Continued below.